 - Open the root directory of the SQL Server installation files and run the file “setup.exe”

-- The third installation option “Add node to SQL Server failover cluster” is for you to add a machine to an existing cluster.
+- The third installation option “Add node to a SQL Server failover cluster” is for you to add a machine to an existing cluster.

 - The last option on the installation screen is for those who already have an older version of SQL server installed and want to upgrade their version to 2014.